 To manage the 1st problem I added a “sleep” to the Kongo simulation code to run a simulated hour and produce the output, and then delay for a while before repeating.
 This enables us to limit the producer throughput, and ensures that the consumers can consistently keep up with the production rate.

-There are at least three approaches to solve the 2nd problem and optimise the production rate and the number of threads for each consumer type.
+There are at least three approaches to solve the 2nd problem and optimize the production rate and the number of threads for each consumer type.

 I therefore settled on a third option, an “autonomic” version of the Kongo application.
 I added code to slowly ramp up the production event rate, and automatically increase the number of consumer threads as latency increases beyond a threshold.
 The rate is only increased again once the latencies are consistently below the threshold, and reverts to the last sustainable rate again if the SLA cannot be achieved with increased consumers.